Recognition of same-sex unions in Tuvalu: Historical and customary recognition

 While there are no records of same-sex marriages being performed in Tuvaluan culture in the way they are commonly defined in Western legal systems, local communities recognize identities and relationships that may be placed on the LGBT spectrum.
-Similarly to many other Polynesian societies, Tuvalu recognises a third gender structure known as pinapinaaine (/tvl/; or pina for short), individuals whose sex is assigned male at birth, but who embody female gendered behaviours.
+Similarly to many other Polynesian societies, Tuvalu recognises a third gender structure known as pinapinaaine (/tvl/; or pina for short).
+The term refers to individuals whose sex is assigned male at birth, but who embody female gendered behaviours.
 It is likely that "they have always existed" in Tuvalu, though their cultural role has been shaped by the Western introduction of "conservative Christian morality", leading pinapinaaine to experience social marginalisation and discrimination today.
 In Samoa, such individuals are known as faʻafafine and are considered an integral part of society.
 Historically, if they wished to marry and have children, they would marry women, thus creating the possibility for marriages between two female-presenting individuals to be performed in Samoan culture.

+Religious performance

+The largest religious denomination in Tuvalu is the Church of Tuvalu, which accounts for about 86% of the population according to the 2022 census.
+The Church does not allow its ministers to officiate at same-sex marriages, though it has remained largely silent on the issue.